evelynnchen-cmu/67443-team10/docs/json-structure.md

 - Purpose: Represents multiple-choice questions present in quizzes.
 - Attributes:
     - id: Unique identifier for the question set.
-    - questions: List of question objects, each containing:
-        - questionText: Text of the question.
+    - questions: Text of the question.
     - potentialAnswers: List of possible answers.
     - correctAnswer: The index of the correct answer within potentialAnswers.

 ### 3. Note
 ```json